godotengine/godot-docs/classes/class_vector3.rst

 - :ref:`Vector3<class_Vector3>` **reflect** **(** :ref:`Vector3<class_Vector3>` n **)**

-Returns the vector reflected from a plane defined by the given normal.
+Returns this vector reflected from a plane defined by the given normal.

 ----